Nareshix/rsql/README.md

 ## Configuration Methods

-`rsql` supports 3 ways to define your schema, depending on your workflow.
+`lazysql` supports 3 ways to define your schema, depending on your workflow.

 ### 1. Inline Schema (Standalone)

 As seen in the Quick Start.
 Define tables inside the struct.
 Useful for prototypes or self-contained modules.

 ```rust
 #[lazy_sql]
 struct App { ... }
 ```

 ### 2. SQL File

 Point to a `.sql` file.
-The compile time checks will be done against this sql file (ensure that there is `CREATE TABLE`)   `rsql` watches this file; if you edit it, your Rust project recompiles automatically to ensure type safety.
+The compile time checks will be done against this sql file (ensure that there is `CREATE TABLE`) `lazysql` watches this file; if you edit it, your Rust project recompiles automatically to ensure type safety.

 ```rust
 #[lazy_sql("schema.sql")]
 // you dont have to create tables and go on writing read/write sql queries and get compile time guarantees.